cloudera-cemea/CDF_vHOL/README.md

 1. On the Explorer view, right-click on the Jobs item and select New Job to create a new job.
 Call it **\<userid>_job3**.

-2. Enter the following query in the SQL editor (You might have to adjust the table name):
+2. Enter the following query in the SQL editor (adjust the table name with your userid):

     ```
     SELECT